 The answer is, “Yes.”
 On December 10, I’m going to show you the techniques marketers use to make it pay, and I’m going to do it with your content.

-Why, you might ask, does it make sense to use your scarce marketing dollars to advertise free information?
+Why, you might ask, does it make sense to use your scarce marketing dollars to advertise free stuff?
 The answer is this:

 At any given time, more people are considering a product or service like yours than are ready to buy a product or service like yours.